in-tents/Mitochondria/Theory.md

 In order to recieve a certification of completion, the student must solve a real world problem using what they have learned.

 # Bounties
-A Bounty is created when a proposal for a new education module is submitted by the DAO or a Third Party.
+A Bounty is created when a proposal for a new education module is submitted by Mitochondria or a Third Party.

 The Bounty outlines what knowledge gaps the curriculum needs to teach, defines milestones.